Return to the Newsroom

 if the bankruptcy is declared, based on a petition from the insolvency administrator, the member of the statutory body may be obliged to provide the company with the funds equal to the difference between the company’s assets and its obligations.

 As can be seen from the above, insolvency proceedings can have serious consequences for a member of the company’s statutory body.
 In particular, if he/she fails to act with due care and diligence or fails to file an insolvency petition on time.
 In this context, it should also be noted that the tax authorities quite often file criminal charges against members of statutory bodies in cases where the amount of CZK 50,000 or more in tax has not been paid.
-In order to reduce the potential financial risk – especially in large corporations – it is necessary to have a well-drafted agreement on the performance of the office and appropriate insurance.
+In order to reduce the potential financial risk – especially in large corporations – it is necessary to have a well-drafted agreement on the performance of the office, as well as its approval by the company’s supreme body, and appropriate insurance.

 Data regarding insolvency proceedings in the Czech Republic

-The number of company bankruptcies declared in 2022 was only 696, and in this area there was again a slight decrease compared to 2021.
+The number of declared corporate bankruptcies was only 654 in 2023 and in this area there was even a slight decrease again compared to 2022.

-The number of personal discharge of debts also fell to a total of 19,650 in 2022, the lowest number since 2013.
-Similarly, there was a decline in the number of bankruptcies filed by citizens (176 in 2022) and sole entrepreneurs (152 in 2022).
+The number of personal discharge of debts also declined to a total of 18,970 in 2023, the lowest number since 2013.
+In contrast, there has been an increase in the number of bankruptcies declared by citizens (182 in 2023) and sole traders (184 in 2023).

 The average satisfaction of the unsecured creditors remains at the level of 7% of their registered receivables in the bankruptcy proceedings.